 To all this must be added the general trend towards extending the non-school sector of education.
 Adult literacy campaigns are making headway, and the distinction between formal elementary education and literacy programmes is beginning to blur.
 Schools and universities are supplemented and sometimes replaced by a multitude of extra-academic or para-academic activities, calling for the use of methods long neglected or only recently introduced in traditional education.
-These developments are taking place in two main areas.
-First, in the socio-professional milieu, with a whole range of activities designed to provide civic training and professional instruction, with schools and other educational institutions offering courses for improvement, retraining or catching up on instruction and universities admitting adults without any formal conditions.
-Second, in the socio-cultural milieu, through freer and more flexible structures, where self-learning is assisted by provision of new and varied sources of materials and data, by numerous leisure activities and by social and community programmes likely to promote participation and encourage mutual education.
+These developments are taking place in two

-Some limit must be set to the size of educational institutions-but in that case some means must also be taken to provide for higher education outside the universities, ahome, at the place of work, or in suitable local centres (James Perkins, Reform of Higher Education: Mission Impossible ), NewYork, N.Y., International Council for Educational Development, June 1971, Occasional Paper,2).
+1. &#x27;Some limit must be set to the size of educational institutions-but in that case some means must also be taken to provide for higher education outside the universities, at home, at the place of work, or in suitable local centres' (James Perkins, Reform of Higher Education: Mission Impossible?, New York, N.Y., International Council for Educational Development, June 1971, Occasional Paper, 2).